yakivy/poppet/README.md

 Poppet is a minimal, type-safe RPC Scala library.

 Essential differences from [autowire](https://github.com/lihaoyi/autowire):
-- no explicit macro application `.call`, result of a consumer is an instance of original trait
+- has no explicit macro application `.call`, result of a consumer is an instance of original trait
-- no restricted kind `Future`, you can specify any monad (has `cats.Monad` typeclass) as a processor kind, and an arbitrary kind for trait methods
+- has no restricted HKT `Future`, you can specify any monad (has `cats.Monad` typeclass) as a processor HKT, and an arbitrary HKT for trait methods
-- no forced codec dependencies `uPickle`, you can choose from predefined codecs or simply implement your own
+- has no forced codec dependencies `uPickle`, you can choose from the list of predefined codecs or easily implement your own
-- robust failure handling mechanism
+- has robust failure handling mechanism
 - supports Scala 3 (method/class generation with macros is still an experimental feature)

 ### Table of contents